tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 ## Cloud version
 The clock is available as a *cloud version* that can support many simultaniuos running clocks.
-Just change name of a clock, set a new password and apply the new settings.
+Just create a new clock and set name, passwords and apply the new settings.
 Users select clock name in the registration page.
 The *Demo* clocks password cannot be protected, but password for all other clocks are only visible for users that can administrer the clock.

 ## User functions